thao786/autotest/README.md

 WRITE usage tutorials:
 - link to usage page from all keywords
-- create video to demonstrate concepts (get a guy's perfect english)
+- create video to demonstrate concepts (get someone's perfect english)
 - warn users about pageload step: they might need to delete this
 - the assertion should output TRUE
 - emphasize Autotest can handle multiple tabs
+- make it clear that Autotest use OCR to see visible text